 Running a small business definitely has its appeal, but it also comes with its own set of challenges.
 The truth is, starting a business of any kind is hard work, and the first step is thinking of an idea.
 In this guide we'll give you several online business ideas for beginners and experienced entrepreneurs alike, as well as steps for setting up an online business.

 Countless people have already made the leap to entrepreneurship.
 And with the right online business ideas and plenty of sweat equity, you can too.

-This isn't about one simple trick that can change your life.
+This isn’t about one simple life-changing trick.
 Starting an online business doesn’t work that way.
-Instead, to help you find a product idea or online business idea that fits your lifestyle, we’ve put together a collection of simple online business ideas that you can pursue without quitting your day job.
+Instead, to help you find profitable online business ideas, we’ve put together a collection of simple tips on how to start a business without quitting your day job.